 Location independent jobs are slowly but surely becoming the new norm as more businesses recognise the benefits to themselves and their employees.
-The skills you already have may very well translate to a new location independent job, one that allows you to shape a life where work, play, and rest are in balance.
+The skills you already have may very well translate to new location independent jobs that’ll allow you to shape a life where work, play, and rest are in balance.

 Cover Picture: Nick Baker